qutech/qopt/doc/source/index.rst

 the general case not unitary unlike the propagators calculated from Schroedinger's equation, such that it can also describe the loss of energy or information into the environment.
-This approach is numerically efficient but only applicable to systems subjected to markovian noise.
+This approach is numerically efficient but only applicable to systems subjected to Markovian noise.

 **Filter Functions**